Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/popovers.md

 #### getOrCreateInstance

-*Static* method which allows you to get the popover instance associated with a DOM element, or create a new one in case it wasn't initialised
+*Static* method which allows you to get the popover instance associated with a DOM element, or create a new one in case it wasn't initialized

 ```js
 var exampleTriggerEl = document.getElementById('example')